jingxiaoliu/HierMUD/README.md

 cd multi-task-UDA
 ```

-Run the digit recognition example with 'demo.ipynb'.
+Run the digit recognition example with 'demo_mnist.ipynb'.

 ### Contact
 Feel free to send any questions to: